 Karen has been invited to teach, read and/or speak at many universities and series and her plays have been included in many university courses including University of Toronto (Literature for our Times series), Universities of Lethbridge, Calgary (Fundamentals in Canadian Literature), Victoria, Queens University and York University (Writers in Person).
 Her plays have been studied since their publication under the auspices of Coach House Books.
 She has read from her works at literary festivals and events including This is Not A Reading Series (Toronto), The Scream in High Park (Toronto), Calgary International Spoken Word Festival, Word on the Street (Toronto), and has had her works published and/or exerpted in Geist, Brick Literary Journal, Ottawa Citizen Literary Page, Taking the Stage, Heaven and Hell on Earth (Actors Theatre of Louisville) and others.
 She has also contributed to Swerve Magazine and ber pieces there have won Honourable Mentions and two Golds at the National Magazine Awards and Western Magazine Awards.

 Karen is developing two new commissions for the stage: an immersive drama for Verb (Lime Green Wow Factor) and a psychological thriller for Vertigo (The Cottage).
 More on these soon.
 She is also developing, independently, a literary melodrama, Fifty Monkeys Maybe, with support from the Alberta Foundation for the Arts and the Canada Council.

-Karen is currently working on a screen adaptation of Crawlspace, and is developing a companion piece to My Name is Pochsy and A Tax on Pochsy, a faux documentary essay entitled Anagram for Psycho (33 Short Films about Pochsy) - this last with long-time collaborator Sandi Somers, slated for production in 2019.
+Karen is currently working on a feature adaptation of Crawlspace with funding from Telefilm, and is developing a companion piece to My Name is Pochsy and A Tax on Pochsy, a faux documentary essay entitled Anagram for Psycho (33 Short Films about Pochsy) - this last with long-time collaborator Sandi Somers, slated for production in 2019.